AdobeDocs/audience-manager.en/help/using/c-features/profile-merge-rules/considerations-pmr-device-graph.md

 # Important Considerations for Profile Merge Rules with Device Graphs {#important-considerations-for-profile-merge-rules-with-device-graphs}

-Avoid using Profile Merge Rules with a Device Graph for segments which have little to no real-time segment population.
+Avoid using [!UICONTROL Profile Merge Rules] with a [!UICONTROL Device Graph] for segments which have little to no real-time segment population.

 >[!IMPORTANT]
 >